-So, the first thing to know is that, if you’re feeling stressed, anxious, tired, ‘humpy’, fed up or any other unbeneficial emotion, then you’re not on your own!
+So, the first thing to know is that, if we’re feeling stressed, anxious, tired, ‘humpy’, fed up or any other unbeneficial emotion, then we’re not on our own!

 The second thing to know is that it’s completely normal!

 The third thing to know is that if you’re actually feeling A-OK, then that is perfectly normal too.
 We’re all normal – what a relief!

 And remember – no feelings last forever.
 So, enjoy the highs and take comfort that the lows will pass.

 The message coming loud and clear from within the Mobilise community is:

 "Just remember to be kind to yourself."

 With some awareness, that as carers we are good at giving that advice, but not always great at implementing it for ourselves, with some carers saying they wait until they have "burnt out" before doing something to help themselves.

 I guess it's important to remember that there are no medals for soldiering on, but that self-kindness will sustain us for longer.

 Sometimes we just need to have a bit of a wallow day – or duvet day, as I affectionately call them.
 Now, I can’t personally do duvet days in the style of my teens or early twenties!
 After all, there are three home schooling children here, one with complex needs.
 But, on a really low energy day, I am super kind to myself!